SusanaCajavilca/OpenAI-DemoApplication-JS/README.md

  d)- test it

- 12- Polish the styling with bootstrap and css
+ 12- Complete html code in layout.hbs and polish the styling with bootstrap and css

  13- Update the public repo content